 Hilton Reservations & Customer Care needed thin clients for a work-at-home program for room-reservation agents.
 Wyse V90 thin clients, based on the Windows Embedded Standard family, offered seamless compatibility with Win32-based applications, Internet Explorer, Windows Media Player, and connectivity with Citrix application delivery software.
 Confidence in this solution was boosted by the fact that the Hilton IT staff was already familiar with Microsoft tools and systems.
 At the end of fiscal year 2009, nearly one-third of Hilton's US reservation agents were working from home.

 Jeroen Bosch Hospital (JBH), an innovative medical center in the Netherlands, wanted to install interactive terminals at patient bedsides that would seamlessly connect doctors to patients.
-JBH chose Patientline, a leading provider of hospital bedside solutions, to deliver 800 touch-screen terminals in an intelligent system anchored by Windows Embedded.
+JBH chose Patientline, a leading provider of hospital bedside solutions, to deliver 800 touch-screen terminals in a connected system anchored by Windows Embedded.
 Managed by Patientline, the integrated solution gives patients and staff access to multimedia entertainment, communications tools and electronic health records.
 In addition, Patientline cut time-to-market in half and reduced related IT maintenance costs by 40 percent, while the hospital expects to gain 50 percent ROI by offering additional services.

 South Jersey Healthcare wanted to improve patient care by providing critical data to medical professionals across multiple campuses.
 To improve efficiency, South Jersey Healthcare replaced manual medication-distribution processes with an automated dispensing system from Omnicell that runs on the Windows Embedded Standard 7 operating system.
 Because the solution shares information across multiple applications and devices, medical staff have better visibility into patient care and more control of their workflow.
 By using the automated solution, the pharmacy has cut delivery time for patient medication from two hours to 18 minutes.
 In addition, South Jersey Healthcare can more easily meet electronic health-record regulatory requirements, improve inventory control and simplify IT management.

 To handle continuous production for Chrysler Group's Jeep Wrangler, KUKA Systems Group needed an automated manufacturing solution that would connect assembly-line robots with a controller, multiple devices, applications and back-end systems.
-The company implemented an intelligent system anchored by Windows Embedded and Microsoft SQL Server that controls 246 robots and produces more than 700 car bodies each day.
+The company implemented a system anchored by Windows Embedded and Microsoft SQL Server that controls 246 robots and produces more than 700 car bodies each day.
 The new solution added flexibility to the manufacturing process, provided continuous uptime and increased visibility.

 To support growth and simplify innovation, the United Kingdom's fifth-largest food retailer, the Co-operative Group, replaced its Oracle customer-management system with a solution based on Microsoft data warehousing technology for strong support and interoperability.
 The solution reduced the cost of the company's growth plans by tens of millions of dollars, simplified reporting and development, and improved the security of customer information.

 Bravo Outdoor Advertising, which sells and manages advertising panels on public transit vehicles and roadways in Ireland, wanted to secure new business by delivering content on digital panels.
 Pica Vision, a provider of digital media solutions, designed an intelligent digital advertising system anchored by Windows Embedded Standard 7 and Microsoft SQL Azure.
 The innovative new solution has the potential to attract 50 percent more views over a traditional static panel and uses GPS information to customize content in real time based on route and vehicle.
-By taking advantage of an intelligent system, the company is increasing revenue, cutting maintenance costs and gaining a stronger competitive advantage.
+By taking advantage of a digital system, the company is increasing revenue, cutting maintenance costs and gaining a stronger competitive advantage.

 Hillcrest Family Health Center, a network of 12 family and specialty medicine clinics, needed a better way to manage hundreds of computing devices.
 An electronic health record system required constant patches and fixes, making support costly and time consuming.
 Roby Solutions, a local systems integrator, proposed a solution based on Wyse thin clients running Windows Embedded Standard to connect to Windows Server 2008 R2 running Microsoft Hyper-V Virtualization.
 The new system centralized IT resources for easier management; allowed users to connect to their personalized, dedicated desktop from anywhere; and reduced Hillcrest's infrastructure costs by approximately 35 percent.